SteveRosam/model_config/README.md

 - **Test Configuration:** Map cabinet connections (user-defined sensors) to device sensors (predefined list).
 Save, download, and upload mappings as JSON.
 - **Cabinet Sensors:** Add, view, download, and upload cabinet sensors (with unique ID, name, and description).
 - **Model Configuration:** For each model, define parameters: model parameter name, source (Live Data/Constant), and data column.
 Save, download, and upload per-model configs as JSON.
+- **Download/Upload All:** Download all configuration data as a single JSON file, or upload it to restore the complete app state, using buttons on the index page.
 - **Sidebar Navigation:** Quick links to all sections.

 ## Stack